rejth/weaviate-image-search/README.md

 npm i
 ```

-To import your data into Weaviate and initialize a collection, run:
+To import your data into Weaviate and initialize a collection, run the following:

 ```bash
 npm run import